dasmer/apps/README.md

 # apps
-A list of all the apps I've build and contributed to.
+A list of all the apps I've built and contributed to.